 In 1992 Lyn and late husband Paul Morrison schemed out their ideal travel magazine on the back of an airline sickbag, and from there launched Wanderlust from their spare bedroom.
 The award-winning magazine thrives and has been joined by digital channels, events and extensions such as the Wanderlust World Guide Awards and Wanderlust Photo of the Year.
 Lyn is a fellow of the Royal Geographical Society, member of other industry bodies, and is regularly consulted on issues including sustainable tourism.

-Phil has delivered award-winning digital, consumer, corporate and trade PR in agency and global in-house roles across the travel industry for over 20 years, including at Virgin Holidays and Cheapflights, part of KAYAK.
-He now leads integrated corporate and consumer communications in the UK for dnata Travel Group, owner of Travelbag, Netflights and Travel Republic, among others, and part of the Emirates Group.
+Phil has delivered award-winning digital, consumer, corporate and trade PR in agency and global inhouse roles across the travel industry for more than 20 years, including at Virgin Holidays and Cheapflights, part of KAYAK.
+He now leads integrated corporate and consumer communications for dnata Travel Group in the UK, owner of Travelbag, Gold Medal, Netflights and Travel Republic, and part of the Emirates Group.

 Qin Xie is a freelance journalist and editor, specialising in food and travel.
 She was the acting travel editor at The Independent and led the digital travel desks at The Sun and Metro.co.uk before that.
 As a freelance writer, her work has appeared in The Times, The Independent, CNN Travel, National Geographic Travel and others.
 Alongside her journalism work, she also writes Money Talk (heymoneytalk.co.uk), a personal finance newsletter for freelancers.